Laip11/Laip11.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "🔍 About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Here is Peng Lai (赖鹏).
-I’m a second-year M.Phil. student in Statistics and Data Science at **Southern University of Science and Technology**, advised by Prof. [Guanhua Chen](https://ghchen.me/).
+I’m a second-year M.Phil. student in the Department of Statistics and Data Science at **Southern University of Science and Technology**, advised by Prof. [Guanhua Chen](https://ghchen.me/).
 I previously received my Bachelor of Science (B.Sc.) degree from **Sichuan Normal University**.
 My current research primarily focuses on **LLM-as-a-judge**, **reward modeling**, and **reinforcement learning**.
 I am dedicated to enhancing model evaluation capabilities to enable models to identify their own limitations and progressively improve, aiming to advance a paradigm of self-reflective and continuously improving language models.
 I am currently doing an internship at **Alibaba International**.

-A data-driven personal website
+🔥 News
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.